 Biblical Counselor: The client is advised to have a check up, because he is not a disembodied spirit, and the physical can contribute to the mental.
 But the mental is not ignored as only physical ailments, as there is some impact and training to be made of how to recognize when physical symptoms are encroaching again.
 The client is advised that the world is full of sin and misery, and yet that God has done something very significant to redeem the world, and him in the process.
 The client is led through not only doctrinal insight on God’s interpretation of the world, people and feelings, but also that the heart is also a vault of sin and sometimes motivations that override what we know.
 The counseling does have a goal in mind, that of being more like Christ each day and yet able to look into those goals and our past that shaped us and honestly answer to our responsibility in allowing ourselves to become the people we are.
 The Client is not only a victim, but has participated in some of the same sins as those he laments as happening to him.
 The depressed client in particular is not allowed to simply set new goals, or blame his past, but acknowledge that he set up idols that he believed would bring him satisfaction outside of what God provides, and those idols will not be rehabilitated by the counselor but destroyed and God shown to take their place.
 Even still it is not that God will be shown to fill his every need, desire and want, for his own selfish good feelings but that God will rehabilitate his desires, needs, and goals to be as like His, and so those that bring glory to God, and not to self.
 The pat answer to just repent and conform will only be as such from a loving perspective or correction that is to bring healing and growth in grace.
 It is not a session of hell fire and brimstone, but it is also not a band-aid where surgery is necessary.
 There should be the meeting with God, whereas the truth of how God sees the person and the situation is brought to bear in the same tender and caring way that God loves His people.
 The Biblical counselor can be holistic in the deepest sense because God’s word is the deepest insight into the persona of men, and has the authority to direct, correct and train us.

 John Bradshaw was made famous by PBS when they would broadcast his mini seminars and counseling tips and ideas.
-He is the promoter of the inner child and illustration of an empty cup psychology.
+He is the promoter of the “inner child“ and illustration of an empty cup psychology.
 His needs model of understanding the psychology of mankind is, in my opinion, the predominant model in America currently.
-The basic premise is that we are all born in certain needs that we not only want but “need” to have met.
+His basic premise is that we are all born with certain needs that we not only want but “need” to have met.
 This starting point assumes the innocence of mankind as children, who have this mental cup waiting to be filled with love, nurture, and acceptance.
 When the cup is filled with the toxic pollutants of the world, you get people who just react badly.
 As such Bradshaw would observe then that everyone and every family is dysfunctional to a degree.
 If you sip something too strong, you react with a blah face, and recoil from the cup.
 We all have banged up and bruised cups from all the pain and suffering of life imposed upon us, and yet there is this innocence of a little child still deep inside us, longing for that cup to have something good put in it, so that we can be relaxed, loved, and warm while sipping upon good things (insert your favorite coffee commercial here).
 Again I know this is a gross generalization of the man and his work, due to the brevity of space, but I believe it is an accurate picture from the inside.

 From a practical standpoint this model also does not take all the data into account.
 Bradshaw cannot explain why some children from very nurtured homes, still turned out badly, or why some kids raised very poorly turn out so good and mentally healthy.
 It really has no morality to it, as everyone is out there seeking ways to be fulfilled, and yet Bradshaw (like the others) just sees it as counterproductive to fill your cup off of the manipulation of others (in a strictly negative way).
 It also seems to project a client into their past to find insight and pain from childhood, when such pain may not really be there.
 A client who was very content as a child may just recently be dealing with the lack of feeling acceptance and love.
-To project the client backwards to childhood is misleading and a manipulation of their childhood.
+To project the client backwards to childhood is misleading and can be a manipulation of their childhood.

-The theologically sound Christians pause to reflect on if these are really “needs” or fleshly desires.
+The theologically sound Christian psychologist will pause to reflect on if these are really “needs” or fleshly desires.
 Christians recognized that sin is within and not just pushing in on us from the outside.
 Does God exist to make us happy and feel good about who we are, or do we exist to bring glory and honor to Him in all circumstances?
 Christians do far better to remember that although we are sinful, in very moral ways, God saves us from our sins, not to seek to get our feelings pumped up by Him, but to have our youthful lusts of self praise lowered and put off so that our sense of praise and worship for God might increase.
 We lose ourselves in the praise of God, only to really find ourselves happier than we could have imagined.
 We can then pray to see God’s will done, whatever tomorrow holds instead of telling Him how to change our circumstances and others (not us, we are fine) in order to make us happier people.
 In grace, we are humble, and Christ seeking in such a way that we can put all others first, because God has really and practically given us more than we could have hoped for.